Nek5000/NekDoc/_sources/faq.rst.txt

   The upper limit is given by the available memory.
 The lower limit is (technically) 1 but you may want to have more elements (work) to get a reasonable (whatever that means for you) parallel efficiency.
   On most machines you need more than 10 elements per MPI rank to get a parallel efficiency of 0.5 (assuming N=7).
+  We recommend you perform a small scaling study on your machine to get a better estimate.

 **Should I use residual projection?**